Elaine Young, Director

 Sheena DiMatteo, Company Coach

 Sheena, originally from Pittsburgh, PA, is a NYC-based choreographer, dancer, and teacher with a B.A. in Dance from Point Park University.
 Sheena has been the house choreographer for The Cutting Room's "Rock 'N Roll Debauchery" show series in Manhattan.
 She has performed with Pittsburgh Civic Light Opera, Lucille Lortel Theater, Pittsburgh Playhouse, and West Virginia Public Theater.
 Shows: Little Shop of Horrors, 42nd St.!, The Producers, West Side Story, Will Rogers Follies, The Velveteen Rabbit, On the Town, How to Succeed… and Contact.
 Sheena is the on-screen host of the YouTube show, Just Dance: Season One, on DanceOn Network, and has performed in music videos, web series, flash mobs, concerts, showcases, and industrial events in NYC, including the Phish Madison Square Garden New Year's Eve Concert.
 She has danced with Stiletto Entertainment on the M.S.
 Oosterdam (Holland America Line) and for Revel Casino in Atlantic City.
 Sheena is the founder and artistic director of the traveling choreography shop: Dance In Transit.
-Sheena has choreographed 14 full-scale musicals for pre-professional theatre camps in PA and NYC, is a certified Zumba instructor, and is a faculty/judge for Dancers Inc. and Beyond the Stars.
+Sheena has choreographed 14 full-scale musicals for pre-professional theatre camps in PA and NYC,and is a certified Zumba instructor.
 Sheena joined NCDA in 2011.